 Peaches – So far, so predictable, but I think we can also splash out on something a bit more exotic.
 The young millennials at work will be asking for an avocado tree, but a more realistic indulgence in our climate would be a fan trained peach.
 You can never buy English peaches in shops as they bruise too easily to be stored or transported but their fragrant taste and juicy succulence is something very special.
 Do not be swayed by the promise of new heavy-cropping varieties, with peaches, quality is all, the heirloom, quintessentially English ‘Peregrine’ is the one to go for.

 Oh Laura, Laura, fancy calling yourself a gardener without ever having grown a vegetable!
-Whilst I thoroughly approve of you starting a veg club at work, I hope the participants know they are putting themselves in the hands of someone who wouldn’t know an Ailsa Craig if it jumped up and bit her on the bum.
+Whilst I thoroughly approve of you starting a veg club at work, I hope the participants know they are putting themselves in the hands of someone who wouldn’t know an Ailsa Craig if it bit her on the bum.

 One thing we will not be growing is Swiss chard.
 It was looking amazing at Wisley, (see our feature photo above, a cultivar called ‘Bright Lights’) but I ask you is there anyone apart from Monty Don who actually knows how to cook it?